necdetsanli/EyeRest/README.md

 ---

+## ⭐ Show your support

-If you find EyeRest useful, consider starring the repository on GitHub or sharing it with others who spend long hours in front of a screen.
+If you like EyeRest or find it useful, consider giving the project a ⭐ on GitHub or sharing it with others who spend long hours in front of a screen.

+---

 ## 🙌 Acknowledgements